pwittchen/reactive-client-server/README.md

 reactive-client-server
 ======================
-An example of reactive client and server apps written with Java 9, RxJava 2, Vert.x (on server) and Android with Java 7 (on client) for "Hack Your Career" presentation at Silesian University of Technology.
+An example of reactive client and server apps written with Java, RxJava 2, Vert.x (on server) and Android with (on client) for "Hack Your Career" presentation at Silesian University of Technology.

 Project structure
 -----------------